fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 servers and 3478 for TURN servers.
 UDP destined to port 53 or 123 often is allowed by firewalls that otherwise block UDP.

+Deploying media or TURN servers on a single any-cast IP address also makes it easier for firewall administrators to whitelist the address.
+Concerns have been raised that two packets sent from the same host to a given any-cast address may get delivered to different servers.
+This is certainly possible in theory but in practice it does not seem be happen in limited experiments done so far.

 Firewall Admins
 ---------------